 After the Big Sluice, the trail crosses a bridge over the Rubicon River and heads down the Rubicon Valley.
 It passes through Rubicon Springs, continues on past the El Dorado County boundary line, and enters Placer County.

-In 2009, El Dorado County with the assistance of California State Parks, Off-Highway Motor Vehicle Division Grant program implemented maintenance activities on the Rubicon Trail.
+The Rubicon Trail is well maintained.
+As far back as 2009, El Dorado County with the assistance of California State Parks, Off-Highway Motor Vehicle Division Grant program implemented maintenance activities on the Rubicon Trail.
 The trail has also been surveyed and the trail location was adopted by the Board of Supervisors on January 26, 2010.
 El Dorado County, along with Rubicon Trail Foundation has developed trail markers, maps and educational materials to inform the public of the trail location.
 Law enforcement on the trail has increased in recent years to enforce all rules of the road.

 We hope you have enjoyed this page in our activities guide to Lake Tahoe, the High Sierras and Northern Nevada.
 Please support our Lake Tahoe website by patronizong our sponsors when looking for Lake Tahoe real estate, lodging or other products.
-Thank you for visiting and enjoy your skiing at Lake Tahoe and Beyond!
+Thank you for visiting and enjoy your off-roading at Lake Tahoe and Beyond!